TEAS Test Study

 - End date of Study

-We hope this article gives you an easy-to-follow guide to preparing your own customized TEAS test study schedule.
+We hope this article gives you an easy-to-follow guide to preparing your own customized schedule for the test preparation.
 Last but not the least, we recommend that you keep your schedule flexible and also keep a sufficient number of buffer days between the last day of your study schedule and your actual test date.
 The reason for this recommendation is that as you study, you will discover new problem areas or challenges, which will require you to revisit the concerned study material.
 Ensuring that you have enough time to tackle any curve-balls that may come your way, will ascertain a successful test preparation and thereafter, good scores in the test!